 Press Ctrl+space to display a list of suggestions based on what is written in the Code Editor.
 Select a completion or continue typing, suggested completions narrow down as more is typed.

-event is available in the 'Event Listener' binding.
+issue is commonly passed in the script binding.

 Click the question mark icon below the script to see binding variables.

 Pressing Ctrl+space shows a list of possible completions.
 The text to the right of the suggestions shows the type of the property or return type of the method.

 Select one of the suggested completions or continue typing, the suggestions narrow down as you type.
 Alternatively, type part of a method or property, for example

 To save typing, use camel case abbreviations.
 For example, to get a